coinevo/documents/en/SCAR-Consensus/README.md

 ## Vote for super nodes

 There are many ways to vote for super nodes.
 For example, in EOS all users can vote,  and in Aura current super nodes can vote for super nodes of next round.
-Here we propose a voting strategy based on the Qtum DGP protocol.
+Here we propose a voting strategy based on the Evo DGP protocol.

 When a new blockchain is initialized, the DGP's smart contract is deployed on the chain, and all admins (administrators) and govs (governors) are initialized in the contract.
 They are stored in the form of addresses.
 The DGP protocol supports on-chain voting by these admins and govs to determine if the super nodes should be updated.